What is an Irezumi (Japanese) Tattoo?

 Little by little, the art of tattooing itself has always been shrouded in secrecy and shared with a select and chosen few.

 Some of the horishi found they could express their work in an elevated way by outlining with the American machine.
-When they tried to shade and color with it, I think that they laughed.
+When they tried to shade and color it, I think that they laughed.

 Tebori had such power, control, and character.
 Many decided, “I will outline by modern machine, as it brings added possibilities to my work; I will shade and color by hand, as is tradition, as it is superior to shading and color done by machine.”